Global Studies BA / Public Health MPH

 The Drexel BA degree prepares students for exciting international careers or at home working with diverse international populations.
 It prepares them by giving them foreign language fluency and offers a wide variety of courses in the social sciences, humanities, philosophy, hard sciences, cultural studies, and many other fields.
 While working on their Global Studies degree, students also are encouraged to study abroad, adding to their global perspective as well as perfecting their foreign language skills.
 There are also many opportunities for doing co-op abroad: a chance to live overseas for six months while gaining valuable work experience and getting a chance to truly be part of the culture of the place where they are working.
 Study abroad opportunities exist in many countries in Europe, Africa, Latin America, and across Asia; co-op abroad employers can also be found in almost any part of the world.

 Added to this is the chance to get an accelerated degree in Public Health, a much-in-demand professional degree with many uses.
-Students interested in global public health, for example, can gain skills that make them attractive to international development agencies like the US Agency for International Development, the UN, or many international charitable organization.
+Students interested in global public health, for example, can gain skills that make them attractive to international development agencies like the US Agency for International Development, the UN, or many international charitable organizations.
 Students who want to work domestically can use their language and cultural skills in a wide variety of settings here, working with the diverse population within the US.
 A degree in public health allows people to make a real impact on society, improving the lives of people around the world.

 Additional Information